bencorrado/bluez-bencorrado/docs/troubleshoot/faq.md

 This section covers some of the most commonly encountered problems and attempts to provide solutions for them.

-## I'm seeing org.bluez.Error.NotReady
+## I'm Seeing org.bluez.Error.NotReady

 The *NotReady* error code indicates that the stack is not ready to fulfill the request.
-One of the reasons might be that the Bluetooth hardware unpowered.
+One of the reasons might be that the Bluetooth hardware is unpowered.

-Whenever you see something like this:
+Whenever you see something like:

 ```
 $ sudo bluez.bluetoothctl